Lalith J. Rao: Early life

 Rao's introduction to classical music was at the age of three, at a concert by the Agra gharana vocalist Faiyaz Khan.
 She started learning music from Rama Rao Naik, who initiated her into the Agra gharana.
 Rao's first public concert was at the Bangalore Sangeet Sabha at the age of 12.
 When she was 14, she won the All India Classical Music competition in Mumbai and became the youngest participant of the Swami Haridas Sangeet Sammelan the same year.

-Rao completed her Bachelors and Masters in Electrical Communication Engineering, the latter from the University of New Brunswick.
+Rao completed her bachelor's degree and Masters in Electrical Communication Engineering, the latter from the University of New Brunswick.
 In 1967, she married Jayavanth Rao and moved to Delhi to work.
 Her husband convinced Rao to abandon her engineering career and pursue singing, and she received training from Dinkar Kaikini and later from Khadim Hussain Khan.

 Singing career

 Rao went back to the Sur Singar Sansad to restart her performance career and became a professional singer after a positive reception.
 She is as adept at singing khyal, dhrupad, dhamar, as well as thumri, tarana and hori.

 Her first concert abroad was in 1981.
 She has performed in France, UK, US and Canada and is a top-grade artiste of All India Radio.
 Rao regularly performs on the Radio and Television.

 Rao was one of the key figures in setting up a trust "Sajan Milap" in the mid-seventies, to popularise the music of her Ustad, who used the pen name "Sajan Piya".
-She was the chief coordinator for the Ford Foundation Archival project at the ITC Sangeet Research Academy from 1989–91.
+She was the chief coordinator for the Ford Foundation Archival project at the ITC Sangeet Research Academy from 1989 to 1991.
 Few years later she herself sang for the Ethno-Musicology Department of the University of Washington in Seattle. for them to archive the music of her Agra gharana.

 Rao lives and teaches music in Bangalore.
 Bharathi Prathap, Manohar Patwardhan, Kailash Kulkarni, Pratima Bellave are some of her notable disciples.